 2. Use the end of a paintbrush handle to add polka dots to each of the balls.
 Make red polka dots on the green balls and vice versa.
 Allow to dry.

 3. Use the awl to carefully punch holes through the center of each ball.

 4. Thread the needle with 6″ of thread and tie the ends together into a knot.
 Cut a 6′ length of cotton string and place one end through the thread loop.
 The thread loop acts like a large eye of a needle, allowing you to use larger yarn or string than the beading needle’s eye can handle.
 Tie a knot on the other end of the string.

 5. Pick up a red ball with the beading needle and slide it down the string, then pick up 9 seed beads and slide them down.
 Continue stringing, alternating red and green balls with 9 seed beads between them.
-Finish the garland by tying a knot at the end.
+Finish your whimsical Christmas tree garland by tying a knot at the end.